corneliusmunz/SunseekerAirport/README.md

 The solution is build using the Arduino Framework and the Platform IO environment.
 It is deployed on an M5 Atom Matrix ESP32 controller.

+## Bruno collection

+To test all needed API calls, a Bruno (https://usebruno.com) was developed.
+Just enter the following two properties in the environment settings of the bruno collection:

+username = Your login email
+password = Your login password

+With this information, you can

+* GET a token
+* GET a list of all devices
+* GET the specific settings of a device

+## Credits

+Many thanks [@Sdahl1234](https://github.com/Sdahl1234) for publishing https://github.com/Sdahl1234/Sunseeker-lawn-mower I could gain valuable insights about the API, the authorization and the data structures of the Sunseeker robot mowers.